imarsman/dockerops/README.md

 will be cleaned up and the call made will be proper for Ops.

 ## Things to do
+- Ensure that things like building and running Ops work
+  - This so far has not been tested.
+Possible issues include stdout and stderr interaction when doing things like running an image in the container.
 - Use this for development and make any improvements that arise from that